 Now that the dust has settled after the 2019 Federal election and parties review their policies going into 2020, one thing that must change is the attack on capital gains tax and negative gearing, HIA Managing Director Graham Wolfe said.

-The Australian Industry Group/Housing Industry Association Australian Performance of Construction Index (Australian PCI®) declined by 1.9 points to 44.5 in November 2018, signaling a third consecutive month of decline and the sharpest rate of contraction since February 2015 (readings below 50 indicate contraction in activity, with the distance from 50 indicating the strength of the […]
+The Australian Industry Group/Housing Industry Association Australian Performance of Construction Index (Australian PCI®) climbed 1.3 points to 43.9 in October (2019), indicating a slight easing in the construction industry’s overall rate of contraction (readings below 50 indicate contraction in activity, with the distance from 50 indicating the strength of the decrease).